Call for applications 2023

 Can the proven solution be transferred to other contexts?

-The submission documents will be examined with regard to the terms and conditions.
+The application documents will be examined with regard to the terms and conditions.

-Two project evaluators each from Austria, Hungary, the Czech Republic, Slovakia and Croatia make a preselection for the expert jury from the submissions of the respective countries.
-Each jury member can then add a project to the preselection.
+Two project evaluators each from Austria, Hungary, the Czech Republic, Slovakia, Croatia and Slovenia make a preselection for the expert jury from the submissions of the respective countries.

 Based on this preselection, the jury decides in three steps: